vtog/labGuides/source/ocp/appliance-based-installer-notes.rst

 The following are notes on deploying OCP using the Appliance Builder and Agent Based Installer.

+.. warning:: The following process only works with 4.14.x and 4.15.x.

 .. seealso:: My notes are based on the following Red Hat Article.
 For a more thorough explanation of the process see: `OpenShift-based Appliance Builder User Guide <https://access.redhat.com/articles/7065136>`_